-Before joining IAPB, Jessica spent over 4 years developing high-profile international justice projects at the Bar Council of England and Wales, working closely with Bar Associations, Chambers of Commerce, departments of justice and the Foreign and Commonwealth Office.
+Before joining IAPB, Jessica worked for a number of years in international justice policy at the Bar Council of England and Wales.
+Here she was responsible for designing and implementing international projects to improve the rule of law globally, working closely with Bar Associations, Chambers of Commerce, Departments of Justice and the Foreign and Commonwealth Office.

-She holds a law degree and is currently pursuing a masters in International Relations at the University of Cambridge.
-Her research focuses on the International Criminal Court and the Rohingya Crisis.
+She holds a law degree and is currently pursuing a masters in International Relations at the University of Cambridge, where her research focuses on the International Criminal Court and the Rohingya Crisis.

 At IAPB, Zoë has planned and delivered advocacy and influencing at global, regional and national levels.
 Her work spans universal health coverage, refractive error, inclusive health, vision rehabilitation and assistive devices, ageing and data, amongst other topics crucial to eye health and avoidable blindness.

 Zoë leads on IAPB’s partnership with WHO GATE and building relations with other key agencies.
 Currently she works part-time for IAPB.